qdzhang/littlezhang.com/content/post/lock-screen-in-i3.md

 Desktop environments (Gnome, KDE, ...) have an elaborate set of utilities covering almost every aspect of usages.
 When I started using i3wm, I missed the convenience of power-manager, locking screen, etc. But it is possible to implement them **manually**.
 This article is written about how auto lock-screen working in i3wm.

+Desktop environments like Gnome and KDE come with a plethora of utilities that cater to almost every conceivable usage scenario.
+However, when I switched to i3wm, I found myself missing the convenience of certain features such as power management and screen locking.
+But fear not, for it is possible to manually implement these features in i3wm.
+In this article, I will be sharing my insights on how to set up an automatic lock-screen in i3wm, so you can enjoy the best of both worlds - the minimalism and efficiency of i3wm coupled with the convenience of a fully functional desktop environment.

 <!--more-->

 {{< tips warn>}}